ChrisDuffley/stationPlaylist/addonuserguide.md

 * Automation.
 * Microphone.
 * Line-in.
-* Record to file.
+* Record to file. (local Studio)
 * cart edit/insert (prior to December 2016).)

-Q. How can I monitor a lengthy library scan?
+Q. How can I monitor a lengthy library scan in local Studio?

 Open Insert Tracks dialog (Control+I).
 If you've selected progress announcement from library scan announcement options (see above), NVDA will announce the progress of a scan.
 Don't move away from this window until the scan is complete.
 Alternativley, you can monitor a lengthy scan from anywhere by using the SPL Assistant method described above.

-Q. During a library scan, NVDA repeats current scan count.
+Q. While performing a library scan from local Studio, NVDA repeats current scan count.

 This is expected if it takes a long time to perform library scans, particularly if scanning an entire drive.
 Don't worry if you hear repeats.